gpiantoni/gridgen/docs/tutorial.md

   }
 }
 ```

-Because there is no fMRI available for this patient, I use the angiogram for this example.
+Because there is no fMRI available for this patient, the fMRI tmap is just random numbers above zeros in one region.
-Because of this, the results of this example are not easy to interpret.

 ![grid3d gaussian](img/grid3d_7_scale.png)
 ![grid3d gaussian](img/grid3d_7.png)